—Submitted by Omotayo from Norway

 Something must be wrong with me…

 Out of frustration, one day my well-meaning, Moslem dad had an idea.
 He advised me to go have a spiritual bath.
-He went ahead to introduce me to one of his friends that had taken a spiritual bath. ” After I had this spiritual bath, ” his friend said, ” doors began to open”.
-I was daily swamped by such suggestions from my Dad and my half sisters who by the way thought I was too proud to take their advice.
-It got to the point where my father began to verbally voice out his dissatisfaction with me.
+He went ahead to introduce me to one of his friends that had taken a spiritual bath. ” After I had this spiritual bath, ” his friend announced, ” doors began to open”.
+I was swamped, daily by such suggestions from my dad and half-sisters who by the way thought I was too proud to take anyone’s advice.
+It got to the point where my father commenced verbalizing his dissatisfaction with me.
 He said he had done everything possible a father could do for his son.
-He has put me through school.
-He took me to his friends with high status.
-“There must be something wrong with you, you must be cursed with some sort of bad luck,” he said in anger, “Christianity is a useless faith,” he continued, we pray five times but you Christians pray only once, which one do you think will have more power?”
+He had put me through school; he took me to his friends with high status.
+“There must be something wrong with you”.
+I must have been cursed with some sort of bad luck,” he suggested, angrily.
+“Christianity is a useless faith,” he continued, “We pray five times but you Christians pray only once.
+Which do you think will have more power?”

 I decided to do something differently…

 Perplexed by all the rantings and disappointments, I told my dad I needed to go away for five days.
 On September 9th, 2001, I left for my friend’s house in Ebonyi State for a spiritual retreat.
 I embarked on a three-day, morning to 6 pm fast.
 It was during this fast that the Lord reprimand me.
 He said I was foolish in thinking that the arm of flesh would get me a job.
 He reminded me of Jeremiah 17:5, The scipture says “Thus says the LORD, Cursed is the man who trusts in mankind And makes flesh his strength, And whose heart turns away from the LORD”.
 “You have not looked up to me,” The Lord rebuked me.
 Ah, with a penitent heart, I cried bitterly to God and repented of my sins.

 God heard me…